sdelliot/firewheel/docker/README.md

 ```bash
 sudo docker run --rm -it ghcr.io/sandialabs/firewheel:main
 ```

+> [!NOTE]
+> During some tests, we were able to still launch VMs without KVM by changing the default CPU model from `host` to `qemu64` (see [minimega.parse_experiment_graph](https://github.com/sandialabs/firewheel_repo_base/blob/main/src/firewheel_repo_base/minimega/parse_experiment_graph/plugin.py#L53)).
+> However, there is a performance difference (due to using the [default CPU models](https://www.qemu.org/docs/master/system/i386/cpu.html#default-x86-cpu-models) which are designed to work on all systems but "leave the guest OS vulnerable to various CPU hardware flaws").
+> In addition to the CPU model change, VMs must **NOT** have a network interface (as OVS will not work).

 ### High-Permissioned Environments
 To access the full range of capabilities (including launching VMs), this docker container needs various system privileges and mounted volumes.